| 2014 |

 | 2020 |

-Cryo-EM structure of human LRRC8D homo-hexamer reveals a two-fold symmetric arrangement with a wider pore constriction on the extracellular side compared to LRRC8A, explaining increased organic substrate permeability, and an N-terminal helix protruding into the pore from the intracellular side critical for gating. |
+Cryo-EM structure of the human LRRC8D homo-hexamer reveals a two-fold symmetric arrangement.
+The extracellular pore constriction of LRRC8D is wider than in LRRC8A structures, explaining increased permeability for organic substrates.
+An N-terminal helix protrudes into the pore from the intracellular side and is implicated in gating.
+Structure-based electrophysiological mutagenesis confirmed these functional features. |

-Cryo-EM structure determination, structure-based electrophysiological analysis |
+Cryo-EM structure determination, electrophysiology (structure-based mutagenesis) |

 Communications biology |